shaposhnikoff/OpenGD77/docs/OpenGD77_User_Guide.md

 The default is Cc/Db/TA, which means the received DMR ID is first checked in the Digital Contacts, and if not found the internal DMR ID database is searched, and if not found and the DMR transmission includes Talker Alias, then Talker Alias will be used.

 #### Contact
-Controls the position on the screen where the DMR Callsign and Name etc, is displayed on the screen Options are
+Controls the position on the screen where the DMR Callsign and Name etc, is displayed.
+Options are
 1 Line, 2 Lines or Auto

 1 Line - This only uses the middle line of the display to show the callsign and name.
-When using Talker Alias, which contains more than the 16 characters wide of the screen, the text will be cropped, so you will not see the end of the TA text.
+When using Talker Alias which contains more characters than the 16 character width of the screen, the text will be cropped, so you will not see the end of the TA text.

-2 Lines - The Callsign is displayed on the middle line of the display, and the name and other information will be displayed on the bottom line of the display. i.e the firmware automatically breaks up the "CALLSIGN NAME" format text at the space separating callsign from the name.
+2 Lines - The Callsign is displayed on the middle line of the display, and the name and other information will be displayed on the bottom line of the display. i.e the firmware automatically breaks up the "CALLSIGN NAME" format text at the space separating the callsign from the name.

 Auto - When the Callsign and name will fit on the middle line of the display, only the middle line will be used (this is equivalent to the "1 Line" option.)
 If the caller information e.g. from TA is longer than 16 characters and won't fit on the middle line, the display will be split onto both lines and is equivalent to the "2 Lines" option.